-DATE: DECEMBER 5, 2016
+DATE: NOVEMBER 9, 2017

-The proposed Program Year (PY) 2017 Community Development Block Grant (CDBG) allocation for the City of Novi is estimated to total \$98,481.
-Funding requests from outside agencies for public service activities were received totaling \$19,500.
-The maximum amount the City of Novi is allowed to allocate directly to the public service program category for 2015 is \$29,544.
+The proposed Program Year (PY) 2018 Community Development Block Grant (CDBG) allocation for the City of Novi is estimated at \$100,626.
+Funding requests from outside agencies for public service activities were received totaling \$24,500.
+The maximum amount the City of Novi is allowed to allocate directly to the public service program category for 2018 is \$30,187.
 Below is the history of Oakland County's public service cap policy:

 Oakland County is required by the U.S. Department of Housing and Urban Development (HUD) to maintain an overall public service cap of 15%.
 Dating back to November 1, 1996, Oakland County was allowing participating communities to spend a maximum of 50% of its annual allocation for public service activities and still maintain the overall 15% requirement.
 This was possible because of the large offsetting Oakland County Home Improvement Program.
 The impact of the 2000 census was to eliminate the area wide benefit activities for many communities forcing more communities to now allocate funds directly to public service activities.
-As a result, Oakland County in 2006 changed their policy to only allow participating communities to spend a maximum of $\underline{45\%}$ of their annual allocation on public services.
-Because of a sever decrease in the amount of revolving loan fund (RLF) paybacks to the Home Improvement Program, the public service cap was reduced even further by Oakland County to a maximum of 30% of community allocations.
+As a result, Oakland County in 2006 changed their policy to only allow participating communities to spend a maximum of 45% of their annual allocation on public services.
+Because of a severe decrease in the amount of revolving loan fund (RLF) paybacks to the Home Improvement Program, the public service cap was reduced even further by Oakland County to a maximum of 30% of community allocations.
 Decreases in the amount of revolving loan fund (RLF) paybacks to the Home Improvement Program as well as a 17% reduction in federal funding in PY 2011, caused the public service cap to be reduced even further by Oakland County to a maximum of 15% of community allocations.
 With the addition, in recent years, of the City of Pontiac to Oakland County's list of participating communities, the public service cap was increased to a maximum of 30% of community allocations.
 This continues to be the allowed allocation limit.
 The public service category allows the City of Novi to fund programs and services such as Youth Assistance and HAVEN.

-Housing and Community Development Committee (HCD) Recommendation: The HDC Committee is represented by six members, five residents and one administrative staff member (Carl Johnson) in addition to two non-voting student representatives.
-The committee could not obtain a quorum after numerous attempts over several months so the recommendation from the prior year committee will be used for the current year allocation.
+Housing and Community Development Committee (HCD) Recommendation: The HDC Committee is represented by six members, five residents and one administrative staff member (Carl Johnson).

-Funding requests were reviewed by the Housing and Community Development Advisory Committee at their meeting on November 16, 2015 and they recommended the following program allocations for 2016 PY and based on those recommendations the 2017 PY are presented (Novi older adult transportation did not request funding for 2017):
+Funding requests were reviewed by the Housing and Community Development Advisory Committee at their meeting on November 8, 2017.
+The Committee recommended the following program allocations for 2018 PY: